-D 8.
+D 9.
 Stormwater Management Plan

-Before the issue of any construction certificate, the applicant must submit, for approval by the Principal Certifier, detailed stormwater management plans prepared by a chartered professional civil engineer, which detail the following:
+Before the issue of any Construction Certificate, the applicant must submit, for approval by the Principal Certifier, detailed stormwater management plans prepared by a chartered professional civil engineer, which include the following:

-- a) The provision of a minimum 450mm x 450mm boundary junction pit prior to discharging stormwater from the site to the street drainage system.
-The stormwater outlet pipe across the Council's property must have a minimum grade of 1% to comply with Council's DCP and AS3500.3. - b) The stormwater management plans must specify any components of the existing drainage system to be retained and certified to be in good condition and of adequate capacity to convey additional runoff and be replaced or upgraded if required. - c) Internal stormwater drainage system including but not limited to gutters and downpipes, pipes and pits are to be designed for rainfall intensities up to and including the 1% AEP event if an unimpeded overland flow path to the street drainage system is not available.
-Design details and calculations must be included in the stormwater management plans. - d) Detail the location of the existing stormwater drainage system including all pipes, inspection openings, surface drains, pits and their discharge location as well as any new stormwater drainage system. - e) Detail any remedial works required to upgrade the existing stormwater drainage system. - f) Dimensions of all drainage pits and access grates must comply with AS3500.3. - g) Compliance the objectives and performance requirements of the BCA. - h) General compliance with the Council's Woollahra DCP 2015 Chapter E2 Stormwater and Flood Risk Management.
+- a) The discharge of stormwater from the site, by direct connection to the street kerb. - b) The provision of a minimum 450mm x 450mm boundary junction pit prior to discharging stormwater from the site to the street drainage system.
+The discharge of stormwater from the site to the street kerb must be located within the frontage of the site.
+Only one stormwater outlet with a maximum discharge rate of 20 l/s in the 1% AEP storm event will be permitted.
+Full supporting calculations must be included in the stormwater management plans.
+The stormwater outlet pipe across the Council's property must have a minimum grade of 1% to comply with Council's DCP and AS3500.3. - c) Any below ground structures are to be fully tanked such that subsoil drainage/seepage water is NOT collected and discharged to the kerb and gutter to comply with Chapter E2.2.5 of Council's DCP.
+Notation to this requirement must be clearly depicted on the drawings, - d) The stormwater management plans must specify any components of the existing drainage system to be retained and certified to be in good condition and of adequate capacity to convey additional runoff and be replaced or upgraded if required.

+- e) Internal stormwater drainage including but not limited to gutters and downpipes, pipes and pits are to be designed for rainfall intensities up to and including the 1% AEP event if an unimpeded overland flow path to the street drainage system is not available.
+Design details and calculations must be included in the stormwater management plans, - f) Detail the location of the existing stormwater drainage system including all pipes, inspection openings, surface drains, pits and their discharge location as well as any new stormwater drainage system. - g) Detail any remedial works required to upgrade the existing stormwater drainage system. - h) Dimensions of all drainage pits and access grates must comply with AS3500.3. - i) Compliance the objectives and performance requirements of the BCA. - j) General compliance with the Council's Woollahra DCP 2015 Chapter E2 Stormwater and Flood Risk Management.